burger

 3. An additional share is made on the parent folder (SEPT24).

-4. The solution is to click on the link present in the sharing window, which informs you precisely of the incomplete share, which will restore the correct access rights according to the inheritance of the parent folder:
+4. The solution is to click on the link present in the sharing window, which informs you of the incomplete share, which will restore the correct access rights according to the inheritance of the parent folder:

 Has this FAQ been helpful?